Spyna/react-context-hook/README.md

 The store is exported as `store` from *react-context-hook*, so you can use it in the Components.
 However for convenience, in React Components you can use the hooks exported from *react-context-hook*.

+## Using store outside of React components

+`react-context-hook` exports a `store` object which can be used outside of React Components, but will affect the global state.
+This *object* has the following methods:

+* reset: a function to reset the store state to the specified value: Eg: `store.reset({initialValue: 0})`.

+This *store* is automatically initialized when you use the `withStore` function (`export default withStore(App)`).
+This means you can use it **only after** calling that function.

 ## License